emyzinger/Lab8-EmiliaZinger/README.md

 # Grading

 - 1 submission via GitHub
-- 2 completion of items marked TODO in `src/main` and correct behavior
+- 2 completion of items marked TO DO in `src/main` and correct behavior
 - 1 completion of meaningful tests in `TestWordCount`
 - 1 written part
   - 0.8 responses to the questions above